gridgo/gridgo-docs/advanced/format/index.rst

 where ``Person`` is a protobuf generated class.

-** NOTE: you must register the schema class before use `protobuf` serialization format.
+.. note:: you must register the schema class before use `protobuf` serialization format.
 Only ``BReference`` contains registered `schema` can be serialized/deserialized

 Avro
 ----